htmfilho/htmfilho.github.io/_posts/2018/2018-07-15-settling-canada.md

 ![Google Earth - Toronto](/images/posts/canada-globe.jpg)

 [Moving to Canada][2018-06-15] made people ask questions about our motivation to move.
 This is easy to answer.
 We moved because we wanted a [better education for our kids][pisa-2015], stay closer to some family members, find better working opportunities, and get out of our comfort zone.
-The decision was made, many risks were taken and now have been living in Toronto for a month, running a settlement that isn't any easier than [leaving Belgium][Belgium].
+The decision was made, many risks were taken and now we have been living in Toronto for a month, running a settlement that isn't any easier than [leaving Belgium][Belgium].

 <!-- more -->